Join our fast-and-friendly virtual tour to see...

 - Direct Querying: Data is queried directly from relational sources without requiring extensive pre-processing.

-- Scalability: Ideal for large datasets where detailed information is stored in relational tables.
+- Scalability: This solution works well for large datasets that store detailed information in relational tables.

 Hybrid OLAP (HOLAP)